 When you compare it to Google Ads, Facebook needs to be approached in a different way.
 Facebook is not about buying impressions for keywords that people search.
 It goes beyond that.
 It can target behaviors, demographics and interests.

 The truth is that the majority of people will not make instant purchases when they come across your ad on Facebook.
 So, relax, do not try to yell at people “buy now!”

 Instead, craft a Facebook Ads sales funnel.
 However, your funnel should be as smart and authentic as it can be.
 By doing so, you’ll be successful with Facebook Ads.

-But what is a Facebook Ads sales funnel all about?
+But what is a Facebook sales funnel all about?
 And how do you sequence up the advertising funnel to convert more buyers?

 There are many businesses offering the same products as yours.
 Have you ever wondered how customers connected with your business in the first place instead of choosing your competitors?
 Maybe you can do some research here and find the origin.

 Take a moment and think of how customers found your business.
 It could be that you shared content from your site, or a piece of content went viral or, simply, a Facebook advert caught their attention.

 Either way, there are some steps you can follow for people to connect with you and for them to notice your business.
 These steps include:

 • Awareness in terms of engagement, tips and sharing content.